Orientation Day

 • Aspect Ratio: 4:3 (proportion between width and height)

-• Tinted prescription glasses may be worn, provided your eyes are still visible.
+• No sunglasses may be worn.
+Tinted prescription glasses may be worn, provided your eyes are still visible.

 • No hats, head coverings or headbands (except for religious purposes)